 Ivoclean.
 Use a proprietary solution such as Ivoclean.
 Leave the solution on the crown for 20 seconds before rinsing.
 The crown is then air-dried and ready to bond.

-Do you find the margins of zirconia crowns fit perfectly, but that the crown rocks facial-lingually?
-This problem occurs more often than you’d think and takes longer for properly fitting zirconia crowns on patients.
+Do you find the margins of zirconia crowns fit perfectly but that the crown rocks facial-lingually?
+This problem occurs more often than you’d think and takes longer to fit patients' zirconia crowns properly.